mehmandarov/mehmandarov.github.io/_posts/2019-07-01-microprofile-101-part1.markdown

 ## Defining End-Points

 One of the most obvious features any microservice needs is an end-point to receive requests and respond with some kind of data back.
 Let's have a closer look into how this is done in MicroProfile.
-First of all, we will need to define the application path that serves as the base URI for all resource URIs (think of it as a "root" URL) and make sure that the class where it is defined extends `javax.ws.rs.core.Application`, like in [`ApplicationEntryPoint`][19] class here:
+First of all, we will need to define the application path that serves as the base URI for all resource URIs (think of it as a "root" URL) and make sure that the class where it is defined extends `jakarta.ws.rs.core.Application`, like in [`ApplicationEntryPoint`][19] class here:

 {% highlight java %}
 package com.mehmandarov.qrcreator;

-import javax.ws.rs.ApplicationPath;
+import jakarta.ws.rs.ApplicationPath;
-import javax.ws.rs.core.Application;
+import jakarta.ws.rs.core.Application;

 /**
  * Sets the application path that serves as the base URI for